marbirg/sharing-without-showing/README.md

 # Sharing without Showing
-This repository contains the prototype showing the concepts presented in the paper 'Sharing without Showing: Securing IoT Data with Trusted Execution Environments'
+This repository contains the prototype showing the concepts presented in the paper 'Sharing without Showing: Secure Cloud Analytics with Trusted Execution Environments', published at [IEEE Secure Development Conference 2024](https://secdev.ieee.org/2024/home).

 It consists of two main parts: